senzee1984/micr0_shell/README.md

 ```

 ## Known Issues
-1. Based on the provided `IP address`, `port`, and `shell type`, micr0 shell dynamically generates Null-Free shellcode.
+1. Based on the provided `IP address`, `port`, and `shell type`, micr0shell dynamically generates Null-Free shellcode.
 While I've accounted for most common scenarios that could introduce Null bytes, it's worth noting that if the supplied IP address contains both `.255` and `.0`—such as `192.168.0.255`—the generated shellcode will include a Null byte.
 Though such IP addresses are relatively rare in practice, eliminating Null bytes for all possible IP addresses would significantly increase complexity.
 As a result, I have no immediate plans to address this issue.

 2. Concerning the port value, theoretically, no port should produce a Null byte.
 However, due to the way Null-byte elimination is implemented, port `65280` is not usable.